httpwg/wg-materials/ietf99/minutes.md

 ### slide 14: integrated errors

-mt: the proposal here is to forbid quic to close specific streams app needs to be able to kill connection due to its own errors
+mt: the proposal here is to forbid quic to close specific streams. app needs to be able to kill connection due to its own errors

 cbk: for hpack case  could have errors that should result in closing connection

-jana: there is no quic error that will cause quic to close stream it seems odd here for app to close connection quic has signalling stream, app should do that to signal needs and quic can then close stream
+jana: There is no quic error that will cause quic to close stream.
+It seems odd here for app to close connection.
+Quic has signalling stream, app should do that to signal needs and quic can then close stream.

 mb: perhaps could convey such on signalling stream

-mt: hazard is the connection continues during time the close-conn processing is occurring having quic being aware means quic machinery will be doing lots of stuff instead of just going away
+mt: hazard is the connection continues during time the close-conn processing is occurring.
+Having quic being aware means quic machinery will be doing lots of stuff instead of just going away.

 Charles 'Buck' Krasic 4:04 it seems very likely to me that some HPACK/QPACK/QCRAM errors will necessitate closing the connection.